Creatine is one of the top supplements for gaining muscle and improving performance in the gym.

 How Long Does Creatine Take to Work?

-How Long Does Creatine Take to Kick in Before Exercise?
+How Long Does it Take for Creatine to Work Before Exercise?

 What is Creatine Loading?

-The common recommended dose for creatine loading is 20–25 grams of creatine daily for 5–7 days.
+The common recommended dose during the creatine loading phase is 20–25 grams of creatine daily for 5–7 days.
 This dose is often split into four or five 5-gram servings throughout the day.

-Research shows that this supplement regimen can increase muscle stores of creatine by 10%–40%.
+Research shows that the loading phase can increase muscle stores of creatine by 10%–40%.

 After the loading phase, most people can maintain optimal creatine stores with a smaller dose, about 3–5 grams daily.
 People with greater muscle mass may need higher doses.

-How Long Does Creatine Take to Work with Loading?
+How Long Do Creatine Supplements Take to Work During the Loading Phase?

 Is Creatine Loading Safe?